|

 you want a very tight and efficient schedule for picture taking.

 Concentrate on photos.
-Put into the printed schedule when and where
+Put into the printed schedule when and where the

-property.
-Your other guests will be waiting patiently for the
+guests will be waiting patiently for the photography to be finished.

-photography to be finished.
-Also, remember that your caterer is
+Also, remember that your caterer is depending on you keeping to schedule

-depending on you keeping to schedule so the meal will not be spoilt.
+so the meal will not be spoilt.

-- THE VERY BEST OF WEDDING
+THE VERY

-RECEPTION IDEAS: INVOLVE THE GROOM!
+BEST OF WEDDING RECEPTION IDEAS: INVOLVE THE GROOM!

 Involve the Groom in at least some of the planning!